MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft-graph.md

 ## Configure Enrichment

-A wizard guides you through the configuration of the enrichments.
+A guided experience helps you through the configuration of the enrichments.

 ### Define your brands or interests